T341/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - [Troy Mickins]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [December 16, Saturday, 2017].

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+I completed the freeCodeCamp tribure page project.
+I have been working on it since 12/09/17.
+It was a simple project that helped me get familiar with the Bootstrap framework.

 ### R1D2